 Cooper University Health Care

-For more than 65 years, Kessler Institute has pioneered the course of physical medicine and rehabilitation.
+For more than 65 years, Kessler Institute in West Orange, NJ has pioneered the course of physical medicine and rehabilitation.
 Today, as the nation’s largest single rehabilitation hospital, Kessler Institute continues to provide highly specialized care.
-Every year, thousands of people from a broad range of states come to Kessler for rehabilitation.
+Every year, thousands of people from states across the country come to Kessler for rehabilitation.

-U.S. News & World Report’s 2016-2017 Best Hospitals rated Kessler # 3 of the best hospitals for adult rehabilitation in the nation.
-The rehabilitation institute is one of only 8 centers in the country to receive federal designation as a Model System for the treatment and research of both spinal cord injury and brain injury treatment and research.
+U.S. News & World Report’s 2017-2018 Best Hospitals rated Kessler #3 of the best hospitals for adult rehabilitation in the nation.
+The rehabilitation institute is one of only eight centers in the country to receive federal designation as a Model System for the treatment and research of both spinal cord injury and brain injury treatment and research.